graciellehigino/ms_range_interactions/manuscript.md

 reasons.
 Firstly, many savannah plants are functionally similar (i.e., grasses, trees and shrubs) and cooccur across the same habitats [@Baskerville2011SpaGui].
-Secondly, herbivores in the network are broadly generalists feeding on a wide range of different plants across habitats <!---MEAN PLANTS PER HERBIVORE--->.
+Secondly, herbivores in the network are broadly generalists feeding on a wide range of different plants across habitats.
+Indeed, out of 129 plants in our dataset, herbivores (n = 23) had a mean out degree (mean number of preys) of around 22 (std = 17.5).
-There is also an absence of global range maps for many plant species [@Daru2020GreToo], which also prevents their direct inclusion.
+There is also an absence of global range maps for many plant species [@Daru2020GreToo], which prevents their direct inclusion in our analysis.
 Therefore, we assume that plants consumed by herbivores are present across their ranges, and as such the ranges of herbivores are not expected to be significantly constrained by the availability of food plants.